billkarsh/SpikeGLX/Markdown/Firmware_Help.md

 files for this version of SpikeGLX are in the folder named `Firmware` that is included in your SpikeGLX release.

+> *As of version 20250525 matched BS and BSC firmware data are embedded into the SpikeGLX app, so you can elect to use that data instead of finding files.
+You can still load files to target an older version of SpikeGLX.*

 3. Click `Update`.

 4. Check the Console (Log) window for any error messages.